-There are two types of purchases that fit into this category: those under $3,000, and those between $3,000 and $50,000.
+There are two types of purchases that fit into this category: those less than $3,000 and those between $3,000 and $50,000.

-Requests for Quotes (RFQ)
+Requests for quotes (RFQ)

 Purchases exceeding $50,000 require more sophisticated methods than those used for small purchases.

-The basic types of procurement methods used for large purchases are Invitations for Bids (IFB) and Requests for Proposals (RFP).
+The basic types of procurement methods used for large purchases are invitations for bids (IFB) and requests for proposals (RFP).
 Generally, goods or commodities are purchased via IFB, whereas services are generally purchased via RFP.

 In both cases, special efforts are made to make the vendor community aware of our requirements.
 Capital Metro generally accepts bids or proposals from any vendor that would like to participate in a competition.
-Solicitations are advertised in newspapers, and registered vendors are notified using the online supplier database, DemandStar by Onvia.
+Solicitations are advertised in newspapers, and registered vendors are notified using an online supplier database, DemandStar by Onvia.
 The notification provides a basic description of the item or service to be purchased and prompts registered vendors to return the appropriate information to Capital Metro.
 The solicitation is then developed, which includes a detailed purchase description and/or statement of work, contractual terms and conditions, and instructions on how to submit an offer.
 Solicitations remain open an adequate amount of time to allow vendors the opportunity to respond.

-Invitations for Bids (IFB)
+Invitations for bids (IFB)

 For IFBs, Capital Metro awards contracts to the most responsive and responsible bidder offering the lowest price.
 A bid is responsive if it meets all the material requirements of a solicitation; in other words, the bid submitted doesn't vary from Capital Metro's original requirement.
-A bidder is responsible if (s)he can demonstrate the capacity and the willingness to perform (i.e. has the proper equipment, manpower, financial resources, technical expertise, etc.).
-It would be incorrect to assume that the "low bidder" always gets the award when the IFB method of procurement is used.
-An award is made to the "low bidder" only if the bidder meets both tests of responsiveness and responsibility.
+A bidder is responsible if (s)he can demonstrate the capacity and the willingness to perform (i.e., has the proper equipment, manpower, financial resources, technical expertise, etc.).
+It would be incorrect to assume that the low bidder always gets the award when the IFB method of procurement is used.
+An award is made to the low bidder only if the bidder meets both tests of responsiveness and responsibility.

-Requests for Proposals (RFP)
+Requests for proposals (RFP)

 For RFPs, the award is not based on price alone, but also other weighted factors of importance specified in the solicitation.
 Award selection is done by an evaluation team that independently evaluates the proposals submitted.

 On occasion, Capital Metro may use procurement methods different from the ones listed above.
-These include sole source, Statement of Qualifications (SOQ) for statutory professional services for disciplines that require State of Texas licensing, and emergency procurements.
+These include sole source, statement of qualifications (SOQ) for statutory professional services for disciplines that require state of Texas licensing and emergency procurements.